-You do not need to wear special clothing.
-At the time of your scan you will be provided with a gown to change into, which helps to ensure clear scanning images.
-All metal, including jewellery and credit cards, is prohibited due to the magnet in the scanning machines.
+In the case of MRI scans, all metal, including jewellery and credit cards, is prohibited due to the powerful magnet in the scanning machine.
 The radiologist will check that you have removed anything containing metal prior to your scan to ensure all health and safety protocols are met.
 You will have access to a locker for storing your belongings during the scan.

-On arrival for your scan the radiologist will go through the detailed journey of your scan so you know exactly what to expect.
+On arrival for your scan the radiographer will go through the detailed journey of your scan so you know exactly what to expect.
 You may experience some loud noise from the scanning machines; for which we provide headphones playing your choice of music.
 An injection is only required if your scan involves a contrast injection - this information will be provided to you when you book your appointment.

 The length of time the scan takes depends on which scan you are having and if you are having multiple body parts scanned.
-Please check with our bookings team when you book your appointment and they will be pleased to advise how long your scan will take.
+Please check with our bookings team when you book your appointment and they will be able to advise how long your scan will take.

 We are committed to ensuring that people with disability and their families and carers are not discriminated against in any way, and that they have access to the full range of services, facilities and information we offer.